ministryofjustice/form-builder/decisions/0003-files-in-JSON-output.md

 Cons:

 - Potentially a large POST body.
-- Files will be Base64 encoded which will increase size of payload and. processing.
+- Files will be Base64 encoded which will increase size of payload and processing.
 - Clients will have to decode file.